-Equality Impact Assessment (EIA) - Initial assessment Yes/No Less favourable / More favourable / Mixed impact Does this document affect one or more group(s) less or mo list)? re favorably than another (see Age (e.g. consider impact on younger people/ older people) No Disability (remember to consider physical, mental and sensory impairments) No Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No Marriage and/or Civil Partnership (including heterosexual and same sex marriage) No Religion and/or Belief (includes those with religion and /or belief and those with none) Other equality groups? (may include groups like those living in poverty, sex workers, asylum seekers, people with substance misuse issues, prison and (ex) offending population, Roma/travelling communities, and any other groups who may be disadvantaged in some way, who No may or may not be part of the groups above equality groups) If you answered yes to any of the above, please provide de etails below, including evidence supporting differential experience or impact.
+Equality Impact Assessment (EIA) - Initial assessment Yes/No Less favourable / More favourable / Mixed impact Does this document affect one or more group(s) less or mo list)? re favorably than another (see Age (e.g. consider impact on younger people/ older people) No Disability (remember to consider physical, mental and sensory impairments) No Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No Marriage and/or Civil Partnership (including heterosexual and same sex marriage) No Religion and/or Belief (includes those with religion and /or belief and those with none) Other equality groups? (may include groups like those living in poverty, sex workers, asylum seekers, people with substance misuse issues, prison and (ex) offending population, Roma/travelling communities, and any other groups who may be disadvantaged in some way, who No may or may not be part of the groups above equality groups) If you answered yes to any of the above, please provide details below, including evidence supporting differential experience or impact.
 Enter details here if applicable If you have identified potential negative impact: Can this impact be avoided?
-What alternatives are there to achieving the document without it the impact?
-Can the impact be reduced by taking different action?
-Enter details here if applicable Do any differences identified above amount to discrimination No and the potential for adverse impact in this policy?
-If YES could it still be justifiable e.g. on grounds of promoting equality of opportunity for one group?
-Or any N/A other reason Enter details here if applicable en e et european en en en en en en el la Where an adverse, negative or potentially discriminatory in groups has been identified above, a full EIA should be under groups has been identified above, a full EIA should be undertaken.
-Please refer this to the Diversity and Inclusion Lead, together with any suggestions as to the action required to avoid or reduce this impact. is as to the action required to For advice in relation to any aspect of completing the EIA assessment, please contact the Diversity and Inclusion Lead at Diversity@northstaffs.nhs.uk Was a full impact assessment required?
+What alternatives are there to achieving the document withou Can the impact be reduced by taking different action? t the impact?
+Enter details here if applicable Do any differences identified above amount to discrimination and the potential for adverse impact in this policy?
+No If YES could it still be justifiable e.g. on grounds of promoting equality of opportunity for one group?
+Or any other reason N/A Enter details here if applicable Where an adverse, negative or potentially discriminatory impact on one or more equality groups has been identified above, a full EIA should be undertaken.
+Please refer this to the Diversity and Inclusion Lead, together with any suggestions as to the action required to avoid or reduce this impact.
+For advice in relation to any aspect of completing the EIA assessment, please contact the Diversity and Inclusion Lead at Diversity@combined.nhs.uk Was a full impact assessment required?
 No What is the level of impact?
 Low